 Avoiding high-rise syndrome

-Veterinarians see “high-rise syndrome,” or when curious cats lean and fall out of a window from at least two stories high, occur most often in young, male cats.
+Veterinarians see “high-rise syndrome,” or when curious cats fall from a window, balcony, or fire escape of at least two stories high, occur most often in young, male cats.
 Even though cats usually survive these falls (and we now know why), significant injury can still occur.
-Not only may this result in lifelong pain for your kitty, but an ER visit and average fracture repair can cost an upwards of $3,000.
+Not only may this result in lifelong pain for your kitty, but an ER visit and average fracture repair can cost upwards of $3,000.
 Ouch all around!